 Federal agencies (NIH, NSF, Dept of Energy, etc) have each developed their own agency-specific implementation plans for the Uniform Guidance.
 The plans for some agencies adopt the Uniform Guidance in its entirety.
 Other agencies list specific exceptions.
 It is necessary to review the Uniform Guidance, the sponsoring agency’s implementation plan and the award terms to determine what rules will apply to any new federal funding.

-Note that Federal-wide Research Terms and Conditions (RTC), including waiver of prior approvals and other requirements, do not apply to awards that are subject to Uniform Guidance until such time as revised RTCs that incorporate UG are approved.
-The revised RTCs are currently available for public comment.
-Until then, the previous RTCs continue to apply to awards subject to A-110.
+Note that Federal-wide Research Terms and Conditions (RTC), including waiver of prior approvals and other requirements, have now been finalized.
 Contact your OSP representative if you have any questions.

 - December 26, 2013 – OMB issued the final rule of the Uniform Guidance (UG).

 - December 19, 2014 – Joint Interim final rule published: Includes OMB updates to UG and Federal agency-specific plans for implementing UG.

 - December 26, 2014 – UG went into effect.

 - July 1, 2015 – Uniform Guidance audit requirements are applicable to MIT awards.

 - October 14, 2015 - Proposed Federal Research Terms & Conditions for the Uniform Guidance posted for public comment

 - March 14, 2017 – Federal Research Terms and Conditions and Prior Approval Matrix published.